Jump to section

 - Showing patience and flexibility, even when unexpected obstacles show up

-Integrity in the workplace is the same as it is outside of work.
-The only difference is that integrity at work supports a company and leader's set of moral and ethical standards.
+Integrity at work supports a company and leader's set of moral and ethical standards.
 This will result both in happier employers and employees.

 What is integrity in the workplace?

-Workplace integrity is vital to decision-making, serving customers, and managing employees.
+Workplace integrity can be exemplified by many traits, including honesty, loyalty, respect, and responsibility, and it is vital to decision-making, serving customers, and managing employees.
 It’s also crucial to reducing costly errors, avoiding illegal activity, and keeping the organization’s core values top of mind.

 For instance, reviewing policies and procedures before starting a complex task or being honest about forgetting to do an important task are two examples of showing integrity at work.